 Many consumer calendar applications support adding an icon or charm to meetings and displays it in the subject line.
-While it is more of a consumer feature (Outlook.com's calendar has supported charms for quite a while), this feature came to Outlook on the web (aka OWA) late last fall.
+While it is more of a consumer feature (Outlook.com's calendar has supported charms for quite a while), this feature came to Outlook on the web (aka OWA) in the fall of 2015.

 To add a charm to an appointment in OWA, open the appointment in a full size or new window (click More Details in the popup window) then click Charms in the banner and select one of the icons.
 At this time the icon choices are limited to 34 gray icons.

 Outlook desktop and Outlook iOS app won't display these charms and editing the appointment in Outlook won't remove the charm.

 If you want to add symbols to your appointment subjects in Outlook, you can type the character's shortcut code in the subject line or copy symbols from the Symbol dialog and paste them in the subject line.
 (To add symbols to appointments in Outlook on the web, use copy and paste.)